County Championship Division 1. Somerset v Yorkshire. 28th, 29th and 30th April 2018. Taunton. Second Day.

 I have watched Somerset play cricket since 1958.
 I have watched the majority of Somerset Championship matches, home and away, since their return to the First Division in 2008.
 I have never before seen a century scored before Lunch and one which would still have been scored before Lunch had Lunch been taken at one o’clock instead of ten minutes later because of overs added after there was no play on the first day.
 There is no need to use superlatives because it was a superlative innings full of its own superlatives.

-Renshaw’s opening six to the Ondaatje boundary was clipped, no more, as if he was flicking a nettle with a stick.
+Renshaw’s opening six to the Ondaatje boundary was clipped, no more, as if he was flicking a nettle with a stick as John Arlott once wrote.
 He followed up with a square drive to the Somerset Stand and a straight drive to the Botham Stand.
 “Good shot!” said the man in front of me, an involuntary exclamation it sounded.
 To add to the set Renshaw on drove to Gimblett’s Hill and swatted another nettle to the Somerset Stand.